 - Send SMS Messages: Don’t forget the importance of triggering an effective SMS message to a guest.
 More about managing a hotel SMS campaign can be found here.

 - Push Messages To Your Property Mobile App: If you have an app (and you should) sending data to the app is very important, make sure that capability exists.

-- Feed Data To Your Social Platforms: Your CRM should do more than push messages to guests; it can also help convert potential guests.
+- Feed Data To Your Social Platforms: Your guest messaging system should do more than push messages to guests; it can also help convert potential guests.
 Data integration with your paid social campaigns can take your targeting to another level.

 - Feed Data To Your Paid Search Systems: Just like feeding data to your social platforms, getting data to your paid search systems is also a force-multiplier when it comes to targeting.